Soil morphology: Background

-Since the origin of agriculture, humans understood that soils contain different properties which affect their ability to grow crops.
+Since the origin of agriculture, humans have understood that soils contain different properties which affect their ability to grow crops.
 However, soil science did not become its own scientific discipline until the 19th century, and even then early soil scientists were broadly grouped as either "agro-chemists" or "agro-geologists" due to the enduring strong ties of soil to agriculture.
 These agro-geologists examined soils in natural settings and were the first to scientifically study soil morphology.

 A team of Russian early soil scientists led by V.V.
 Dokuchaev observed soil profiles with similar horizons in areas with similar climate and vegetation, despite being hundreds of kilometers apart.
 Dokuchaev's work, along with later contributions from K.D.
 Glinka, C.F.
 Marbut, and Hans Jenny, established soils as independent, natural bodies with unique properties caused by their equally unique combinations of climate, biological activity, relief, parent material, and time.
 Soil properties had previously been inferred from geological or environmental conditions alone, but with this new understanding, soil morphological properties were now used to evaluate the integrated influence of these factors.

 Soil morphology became the basis for understanding observations, experiments, behavior, and practical uses of different soils.
 To standardize morphological descriptions, official guidelines and handbooks for describing soil were first published in the 1930s by Charles Kellogg and the United States Department of Agriculture-Soil Conservation Service for the United States and by G.R.
 Clarke for the United Kingdom.
 Many other countries and national soil survey organizations have since developed their own guidelines.

+Properties and procedure

+Observations of soil morphology are typically performed in the field on soil profiles exposed by excavating a pit or extracting a core with a push tube (handheld or hydraulic) or auger.
+A soil profile is one face of a pedon, or an imaginary three-dimensional unit of soil that would display the full range of properties characteristic of a particular soil.
+Pedons generally occupy between 1 and 10 m2 of surface land area and are the fundamental unit of field-based soil study.

+Many soil scientists in the United States document soil morphological descriptions using the standard Pedon Description field sheet published by the USDA-NRCS.
+In addition to location, landscape, vegetation, topographic, and other site information, soil morphology descriptions generally include the following properties:

+Horizonation

+Soil profiles contain multiple layers, known as horizons, that are generally parallel to the soil surface.
+These horizons are distinguishable from adjacent layers by their changes in morphological properties as the soil naturally forms.
+The same soil horizons may be named and labeled differently in various soil classification systems around the world, though most systems contain the following: